-AXIS cameras have separate accounts for ONVIF and the web interface.
-A new ONVIF user must be created in the Axis web interface.
+MOBOTIX cameras (and other cameras too) have separate accounts for ONVIF and the web interface.
+A new ONVIF user must be created in the camera's web interface.
 The ONVIF username and password will need to be updated in camera settings.